 - Wait, we aren’t in Europe so why should we bother with this?
 Even though your company is not based in Europe, the GDPR was written with the intention of grabbing companies outside of the European Union and forcing compliance.
 GDPR has a noncompliance penalty of up to 4% of annual global revenue.
 The best practice is to work toward compliance until more legal guidance is issued in the form of lawsuit challenges to the regulation or additional regulatory frameworks are created.
 Many companies, realizing that segregating data generated by European Union residents can be difficult, have opted to create universal privacy policies that apply to both U.S. residents and European residents.

 While challenging, the upside to GDPR is that it is forcing many companies to take a look at how they are processing information they collect on customers and clients.
-More information on GDPR can also be found in this related E-alert.
+More information on GDPR can also be found in this related WR Legal Blog post.